 About Supervisor Scott Haggerty

 Scott Haggerty was first elected to the Alameda County Board of Supervisors in November of 1996.
 Scott is currently serving a fifth four-year term on the Board.
-He was elected by the Board to serve as its vice president for 2013-14.
+He was elected by the Board to serve as its president for 2015-16.
 Haggerty's district includes the cities of Livermore, Dublin, most of the city of Fremont and unincorporated areas of East Alameda County.

 The nine-county Bay Area region's traffic accounts for about 80 percent of all the congestion in Northern California.
 With only 20 percent of the region's population, 40 percent of that congestion occurs within Alameda County.
 Supervisor Haggerty has taken a leading role in improving transportation throughout the region.
 With traffic traveling through Alameda County projected to double by 2030, his goals include making long-needed improvements in major travel corridors including I-580 in the Tri-Valley, one of the most congested roads in the Bay Area; and expanding and enhancing transit service.
 Scott is currently working to ensure the BART (Bay Area Rapid Transit) extension to Livermore is completed, and also has a key role in an ongoing effort to extend BART to San Jose.

 In addition to his leadership in the transportation arena, Supervisor Haggerty places strong priorities in the field of public safety.
 Appointed by then-Governor Pete Wilson, Scott formerly served on the California State Seismic Safety Commission.
 He serves on the board of the East Bay Regional Communications System Authority (EBRCSA) established to provide a fully inter-operable communications system to all public agencies within Alameda and Contra Costa Counties.
-He is a member of the Alameda County Collaborating Agencies Responding to Disasters (CARD) Board of Directors.
+He is a member of the Alameda County Collaborating Agencies Responding to Disasters Board of Directors.
 Scott serves on and formerly chaired the Alameda County Board of Supervisors Public Protection Committee and has been very active on paramedic and trauma issues.

 Scott's appointment to other boards and commissions as the representative for Alameda County include: member and former President of the Association of Bay Area Governments (ABAG); East Bay Regional Park District County Liaison Committee; Local Agency Formation Commission (LAFCO).
 Appointed to the Commission of the Oakland-Alameda Coliseum Authority in 2001, Scott served twice as chair.
 He formerly served on the Unincorporated Services Committee of the Board of Supervisors.